 Finally, follow these tips for optimal PsyD interview performance:

 - Keep in mind that the evaluation of you as a candidate includes all interactions with program faculty, staff, students and fellow applicants.
 You would be surprised by how often I have heard members of the academic committee question the department secretary, receptionist, and/or current students to get a different perspective of a particular candidate.

-- Before you enter the PsyD interview area, use some power-inducing nonverbal gestures to increase your confidence level.
+- Before your PsyD interview, use some power-inducing nonverbal gestures to increase your confidence level.
 I suggest that you watch Amy Cuddy’s video on the power of nonverbal and the concept of “faking it until you make it” on Ted Talks.

 - Listen carefully and take in all the information offered so that you can learn as much as possible about the school’s culture and resources.

 - Avoid one-word answers, even if the interviewer asks a close-ended question.
 Take advantage of the techniques of behavioral interviewing by providing specific examples or short anecdotes to exhibit your strengths and/or experiences.
 For example, if you are asked, “Do you consider yourself a thorough researcher?” don’t just say, “Yes I do” but refer to what you have accomplished that clearly exhibits how thorough you are as a researcher.
 Telling stories may well set you apart from other candidates and make you particularly memorable.

 - Effective eye contact is critical in interviewing.
 Make eye contact with each and every committee member and fellow students if you are engaged in a group interview.
 This will reinforce your passion, sincerity, and willingness to engage in academic discourse.
 As a side note, if it is a Zoom interview, practice looking into the camera rather than at the interviewer.
 Practice eye positioning when you review your sample Zoom recording.
 Look right into the camera rather than at the visual image of the interviewer on the screen.
 Practice with a friend or take advantage of Accepted’s Mock Interview services to optimize your body and eye positioning.

 - Monitor your posture and movement.
 Sit up straight and lean in ever so slightly as this is an indicator that you are fully engaged and deeply interested in the interview.